Aunty No. 1: Plot

 Sandhya is in search of her prince charming and when Gopi realizes this he pretends to be a rich prince Ranjit Sehgal, so Sandhya dates him.
 Soon she discovers that Gopi is a poor man but nevertheless, they start loving each other.
 Meanwhile, Gopi's friends, Abhyankar and Raja, request Gopi to become an aunt for a big favour.
 He does so with hilarious results, as two men start loving him, leading to hilarious situations.

 Box office

-The film earned ₹10.5 crore at the box office.
+The film earned ₹10.5 crore at the domestic box office and was a semihit.

 Soundtrack

 The music of this movie was composed by the duo Anand–Milind.